COMPLETE GUIDE

 Flower Color Changes:

-Flower color in some mophead and lacecap hydrangeas can shift depending on soil chemistry.
-Acidic soils often produce blue flowers, while more alkaline conditions tend to encourage pink tones.
-White hydrangeas generally retain their original flower color regardless of soil conditions.
+Flower color in some bigleaf and lacecap hydrangeas (Hydrangea macrophylla) can vary depending on soil chemistry.
+In acidic soils, aluminum becomes more available to the plant, often producing blue or purple flowers, while more alkaline conditions limit aluminum uptake and encourage pink tones.
+White-flowering hydrangeas, along with most panicle and oakleaf hydrangeas, generally retain their natural color regardless of soil conditions.

 Mophead & Lacecap Hydrangeas